-"saving": The value (JSON Object) contains key-value pairs to define which state variables NEURON will save during its simulations and at which times/locations (NEURON Scripts).
+"saving": The value (JSON Object) contains key-value pairs to define which state variables NEURON will save during its simulations and at which times/locations (S31 and S32 Text).
 Required.

+• "space":

-- "aploctime": The value (Boolean), if true, instructs the program to save, for each fiber node, the last time that an action potential (defined by the threshold value in your protocol) passed over that node.
-Times are written in milliseconds from node 0 to node n (the last node).
-Note that passive end nodes will always have a time of 0 (no action potential detected.) - "space": - "vm": The value (Boolean), if true, tells the program to save the transmembrane potential at all segments (unmyelinated) and sections (myelinated) at the time stamps defined in "times" (see below).
+- "vm": The value (Boolean), if true, tells the program to save the transmembrane potential at all segments (unmyelinated) and sections (myelinated) at the time stamps defined in "times" (see below).
 Required. - "gating": The value (Boolean), if true, tells the program to save channel gating parameters at all segments (unmyelinated) and sections (myelinated) at the time values defined in "times" (see below).
 Note: Only implemented for MRG fibers.
 Required. - "times": The value (List[Double], units: milliseconds) contains the times in the simulation at which to save the values of the state variables (i.e., "gating" or "vm") that the user has selected to save for all segments (unmyelinated) and sections (myelinated).
+Required.

+• "time":

-Required. - "time": - "vm": The value (Boolean), if true, tells the program to save the transmembrane potential at each time step at the locations defined in "locs" (see below).
+- "vm": The value (Boolean), if true, tells the program to save the transmembrane potential at each time step at the locations defined in "locs" (see below).
 Required. - "gating": The value (Boolean), if true, tells the program to save the channel gating parameters at each time step at the locations defined in "locs" (see below).
 Note: Only implemented for MRG fibers.
+Required. - "istim": The value (Boolean), if true, tells the program to save the applied intracellular stimulation at each time step.
+Required. - "locs": The value (List[Double] or String, units: none) contains the locations (defined as a decimal percentage, e.g., 0.1 = 10% along fiber length) at which to save the values of the state variables that the user has selected to save for all timesteps.
+Alternatively, the user can use the value "all" (String) to prompt the program to save the state variables at all segments (unmyelinated) and sections (myelinated).
 Required.